 The speed at which some businesses had to get online was one of the greatest challenges many faced at the start of the pandemic – despite e-commerce growth over the last 20 years.
 Weekly online retail transactions made in the home and leisure categories have seen a 200% increase since the start of the year.

 In the first two months of lockdown, there was a 300% increase in online searches for the term ‘contactless payments’.
+Consultancy firm, McKinsey & Company, reported this year that COVID-19 has caused a decade of transformation in just a matter of months.

 A number of the new innovations available in the market for both consumers and small businesses have been enabled due to ‘open banking’ legislation.
 This legislation has brought competition to the finance market and means that banks can share customer information such as transaction data via Application Programming Interfaces (APIs).
 There are hundreds of use cases for open banking technology.

-At Pollinate, we used the open banking infrastructure to create Payit for NatWest, which helps businesses collect and settle e-commerce payments in close to real time, without the use of a debit or credit card.
+Pollinate uses the open banking infrastructure to create Payit for NatWest, which helps businesses collect and settle e-commerce payments in close to real time, without the use of a debit or credit card.
 For businesses, cash flow is at the forefront of their minds, now more than ever, which is why products like this are vital in helping streamline the cash collection process for businesses during the current crisis.

 It offers the rapid upload of menus, workflow management tools, pick-up and delivery options – a vital service that ensures businesses retain customers, even if they are spending and interacting in a different way.